 2. Whom did Jesus ask to “glorify Me” ?
 Answer: His Father (John 17:5).

 In this verse, the Holy Spirit is speaking through Jesus BEFORE He is “taken up” into Heaven.
-The Spirit speaking through Jesus IS the Spirit of God His Father.
+The Spirit speaking through Jesus IS the Spirit of God His Father - the same Spirit which indwelt in Him during His entire life on earth.
 How do I know this?

-Jesus said, “The words that I speak to you I do not speak on My own authority” (John 14:10).
+Jesus said, “The Father who dwells in Me, does the works” (John 14:10).
+“The words that I speak to you I do not speak on My own authority” (John 14:10).
 “The Father who sent Me gave Me a command, what I should say and what I should speak” (John 12:49).

 Acts 1:5 “for John truly baptized with water, but you shall be baptized with the Holy Spirit not many days from now.”